sdbrody/prog4crosswords/shell_basics.md

 There are several varieties of shells (just like there are different web browsers).
 This tutorial will be using BASH which is the default shell on most systems, and almost certainly on yours.

+### Ctrl-c
+If you run a command or program, and it misbehaves (e.g., is taking way too long, gets stuck in a loop, is dumping too much text to the screen), you can try to stop it by hitting the `ctrl-c` key combination.
+If this does not work, closing the shell window will usually kill any programs you ran from it.

 ## File System Navigation
 As mentioned, one of the primary purposes of the shell is dealing with files, so our first step is to learn the commands that will help navigate the file system.